Kevin Pillar Suspended 2 Games for Homophobic Comments to Jason Motte

 The incident occurred during Wednesday night's game against the Atlanta Braves.
 According to ESPN.com, "Pillar struck out swinging to end the seventh inning, he says, after he was quick-pitched by Braves pitcher Jason Motte, yelling toward the mound before Braves catcher Kurt Suzuki stepped in to calm things and the benches cleared."

-The game was tense throughout, with Freddie Freeman getting hit in the wrist and injured in the fifth inning, per Chris Bahr of Fox Sports.
-The benches then cleared twice in the game, both after the incident with Pillar and again in the eighth inning after Jose Bautista flipped his bat following a solo home run.
+The game was tense throughout.
+Freddie Freeman exited the game in the fifth inning after being hit by a pitch in the wrist, per Chris Bahr of Fox Sports.
+The benches then cleared twice in the game, both after the incident with Pillar and again in the eighth inning after Jose Bautista flipped his bat following a solo home run:

-Toronto general manager Ross Atkins said that the Blue Jays consulted with Major League Baseball and the players association before deciding on the punishment, per ESPN.com.
+Toronto general manager Ross Atkins said the Blue Jays consulted with Major League Baseball and the players association before deciding on the punishment, per ESPN.com.

 Pillar further elaborated on the incident, per MLB.com's Gregor Chisholm: